shaguy3/NOC-shift-manager/README.md

 the goal is to be able to create new workers and add them to the json file,remove them from it and edit their rules and properties.
 - ver 0.04: Restructured the project.
 The Rules package is now the Database package.
  It's purpose is to host the database and the db_interactions module that is responsible to interact with the databases.
+- ver 0.05: Continued work on db_interactions. the module can now interact (save and load) with the workers.json file and the work_weeks.json file.